-The Google Plugin for Eclipse does not support Eclipse 4.7 (Oxygen) or later and is no longer available.
-This document describes how to migrate a project that uses the Google Plugin for Eclipse to supported tooling.
+The Google Plugin for Eclipse (GPE) is no longer available.
+This document describes how to migrate a project that uses GPE to Cloud Tools for Eclipse.

 Cloud Tools for Eclipse supports development for the App Engine environment.
 To migrate your existing GPE project to Cloud Tools for Eclipse:

-If you're using Eclipse 4.4 or earlier, upgrade to Eclipse IDE for Java EE Developers, version 4.5 or later.
+Ensure you're running Eclipse IDE for Java EE Developers, version 4.6 or later.

 Install Cloud Tools for Eclipse.
-This process will uninstall GPE.
+This process uninstalls GPE.

 Open the Project Explorer in Eclipse.

 Right click the project you want to convert and select Configure > Convert to App Engine Project.

 You can edit your Apps Script projects directly in your web browser using the Google Drive script editor.

 All of your Apps Script projects are already available in Google Drive, without additional export or conversion.

 You may see build errors in your GWT projects.
 To resolve them: